MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/file-a-new-bug.md

     %windir%\*.dmp (if BSOD issue)
     ```

-    For Display/GPU-related issues please include:
+    > * For Display/GPU-related issues please include:
     ``` syntax
     dxdiag log [start - dxdiag.exe - save all info]
     dispdiag log [run dispdiag.exe from command-prompt and send the .DAT file]
     ```

+    > * The Windows installation and upgrade process might place the temporary setup files on a different drive than the one you are installing to.
+You may need to check all drives on the system to find the logs and setup files.

+    > * We recommend submitting a memory dump file when the problem system is in a non-responsive state.
+This file will help Microsoft investigate the issue you are encountering.

 6. When all information is complete, click **Save** at the top of the form.

 [Send comments about this topic to Microsoft](mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback%20%5Bhw_dashboard\hw_dashboard%5D:%20File%20a%20New%20Bug%20%20RELEASE:%20%281/3/2017%29&body=%0A%0APRIVACY%20STATEMENT%0A%0AWe%20use%20your%20feedback%20to%20improve%20the%20documentation.%20We%20don't%20use%20your%20email%20address%20for%20any%20other%20purpose,%20and%20we'll%20remove%20your%20email%20address%20from%20our%20system%20after%20the%20issue%20that%20you're%20reporting%20is%20fixed.%20While%20we're%20working%20to%20fix%20this%20issue,%20we%20might%20send%20you%20an%20email%20message%20to%20ask%20for%20more%20info.%20Later,%20we%20might%20also%20send%20you%20an%20email%20message%20to%20let%20you%20know%20that%20we've%20addressed%20your%20feedback.%0A%0AFor%20more%20info%20about%20Microsoft's%20privacy%20policy,%20see%20http://privacy.microsoft.com/default.aspx.
 "Send comments about this topic to Microsoft")